tpunt/php-ast-reverter/README.md

 # php-ast-reverter
-A package reverts an abstract syntax tree (AST) produced by the php-ast extenion back into (somewhat) PSR-compliant code.
+A package that reverts an abstract syntax tree (AST) produced by the php-ast extension back into (somewhat) PSR-compliant code.
 This enables for code pre-processing to be done.

 Requirements: